Most Americans carry around at least one credit card, and the average balance on a credit card is just under $5,589 as of 2022.

 How does debt management work?

-Debt management plans are meant to address unsecured debts like credit cards and personal loans.
+Debt management plans address unsecured debts like credit cards and personal loans.
 Debt management usually happens in one of two ways.

 DIY debt management